OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A01.md

 #### Step 3: Install ngrok

 ngrok is a tunneling program that allows you to access your local web server (running in NodeJS in this case) from the Internet.
-You can download it [here](https://ngrok.com/download).
+To complete this exercise, download and install ngrok from [here](https://ngrok.com/download).

+The free version of ngrok will assign a URL similar to https://something.ngrok.io, where "something" is a random identifier.
+As long as ngrok is running (leave it going in a command or terminal window), you can browse your web site at that URL.
+If you start and stop ngrok, or try to keep it running for more than 8 hours, you'll get a new identifier and you'll need to update your app registration, environment variables, etc.

 While ngrok isn't strictly required for developing Microsoft Teams applications, it makes things much easier, especially if Bots are involved (Lab 6 has a bot inside to support Messaging Extensions).
 If you or your company aren't comfortable with running ngrok (some companies block it on their corporate networks), please check out [this video](https://www.youtube.com/watch?v=A5U-3o-mHD0) which explains the details and work-arounds.

+#### Step 4: Download the starting application

+The startup application is in github at [https://github.com/OfficeDev/TeamsAppCamp1](https://github.com/OfficeDev/TeamsAppCamp1).